 We add on the same experiment some data analytics work.
-Since the user workload pattern has a clear periodicity, we contend that this can be easily captured by a machine learning model (indeed, we show the effectiveness of machine learning models for predicting such periodic patterns in Sect.
-4.)
-Having observed the time pattern of the first 60 min, we coschedule a data analytics workload at around the 65th min, i.e., when the user traffic subsides significantly.
-While the data analytics workload immediately gains a lot of throughput, the performance effect of co-scheduling on the user work is huge: response times increase by two orders of magnitude.
-Data analytics work is stopped around the 70th min, but we observe that poor user RTs are sustained for about 6 min.
+Since the user workload pattern has a clear periodicity, we contend that this can be easily captured by a machine learning model (indeed, we show the effectiveness of machine learning models for predicting such periodic patterns in Section IV.)
+Having observed the time pattern of the first 60 minutes, we co-schedule a data analytics workload at around the 65th minute, i.e., when the user traffic subsides significantly.
+While the data analytics workload immediately gains a lot of throughput, the performance effect of coscheduling on the user work is huge: response times increase by two orders of magnitude.
+Data analytics work is stopped around the 70th minute, but we observe that poor user RTs are sustained for about 6 minutes.
 This is because the data analytics work has evicted part of the user working set from the fast tier/cache.